sensu/sensu-influxdb-handler/README.md

 Graphite, OpenTSDB, Nagios, etc.), Sensu will extract and transform them, and this handler will populate them into your InfluxDB.

-**Security Note:** The InfluxDB addr, username and password are treated as a security sensitive configuration options in this example and are loaded into the handler config as env_vars instead of as a command arguments.
+**Security Note:** The InfluxDB addr, token, bucket, org, username and password are treated as a security sensitive configuration options in this example and are loaded into the handler config as env_vars instead of as a command arguments.
 Command arguments are commonly readable from the process table by other unprivileged users on a system (ex: `ps` and `top` commands), so it's a better practice to read in sensitive information via environment variables or configuration files as part of command execution.
 The command flags for these configuration options are provided as an override for testing purposes.

 ## InfluxDBv1.8 Compatibility
 It's possible to use this plugin with InfluxDB v1.8 by specifying the approporate compatible bucket and token values.